Late

 Eating to Align with the energy of Late Summertime

-In September especially, one week it may be hot, with a few days of cold rain, while the next week it could be hot and humid; these are the weeks where a batch of chili can help keep a menu interesting during a cold snap, while still enjoying our seasonal tomatoes and basil in sandwiches or pasta with grilled garden produce as we have all throughout the Summer…
+In September especially, one week it may be hot, with a few days of cold rain, while the next week it could be very hot, windy and dry; these are the weeks where a batch of chili can help keep a menu interesting during a cold snap, while still enjoying our seasonal tomatoes and basil in sandwiches or pastas with garden produce as we have all throughout the Summer…

 A few recipe ideas to support the Spleen during Late Summer :